The Effectiveness of Psychological Education Based on Olson Model on Family Cohesion of Schizophrenic Patients in Bushehr

 Authors

-1 Department of Psychology, Bushehr Branch, Islamic Azad University, Bushehr, Iran.
+1 PhD student in Psychology, Bushehr Branch, Islamic Azad University, Bushehr, Iran.

 2 Assistant Professor, Department of Psychology, Bushehr Branch, Islamic Azad University, Bushehr, Iran.

-3 Assistant professor, Department of Psychology, Bushehr Branch, Islamic Azad University, Bushehr, Iran
+3 Associate Professor, Department of Social Medicine, Bushehr University of Medical Sciences, Iran and Associate Professor, Department of Psychology, Bushehr Branch, Islamic Azad University, Bushehr, Iran

 Abstract